 Checks are carried out as per the maintenance check lists, where type and volume of maintenance work is outlined in key words.
+See chapter 05-20-00 section 5.1).

 The lists must be photocopied and filled out for each maintenance check.